vonchristian/bare_test/README.md

 ## Usage

-RUn the following for an interactive prompt:
+Run the following for an interactive prompt:

     $ ruby game.rb
 Valid Prompt commants: